pexip/terraform-provider-infinity/docs/resources/infinity_global_configuration.md

 - `enable_lync_auto_escalate` (Boolean) Determines whether a Skype for Business audio call is automatically escalated so that it receives video from a conference.
 - `enable_lync_vbss` (Boolean) Determines whether Video-based Screen Sharing (VbSS) is enabled for Skype for Business calls.
 - `enable_mlvad` (Boolean) Enable Voice Focus for advanced voice activity detection.
+- `enable_mssip` (Boolean) Enable support for Skype for Business within the SIP protocol on all Conferencing Nodes.
 - `enable_rtmp` (Boolean) Enables RTMP calls on all Conferencing Nodes.
 This allows Pexip apps that use RTMP to access Pexip Infinity services, and allows conference content to be output to streaming and recording services.
-- `enable_sip` (Boolean) Enable the SIP protocol over TCP and TLS on all Conferencing Nodes.
+- `enable_sip` (Boolean) Enable the SIP protocol over TLS on all Conferencing Nodes.
+- `enable_sip_tcp` (Boolean) Enable the SIP protocol over TCP on all Conferencing Nodes.
 - `enable_sip_udp` (Boolean) Enable incoming calls using the SIP protocol over UDP on all Conferencing Nodes.
 If changing from enabled to disabled, all Conferencing Nodes must be rebooted.
 - `enable_softmute` (Boolean) Enable Softmute for advance speech-aware audio gating (see documentation for ways to enable it for a VMR).
 Note that this does not remove any noise from the audio.
 - `enable_ssh` (Boolean) Allows an administrator to log in to the Management and Conferencing Nodes over SSH.
 This setting can be overridden on individual nodes.